ovh/docs/pages/public_cloud/public_cloud_databases/databases_16_logs_to_customer/guide.en-gb.md

 ---
 title: Public Cloud Databases - Logs to customers
-excerpt: Find out how to forward logs of your cluster to your Log Data Platform
+excerpt: Find out how to forward logs of your service to your Log Data Platform
 updated: 2024-03-06
 ---

 ## Objective

-Public Cloud managed databases allow you to get logs of your cluster in your own Log to customer (LDP) stream.
+Public Cloud managed databases allow you to get logs of your service in your own Log to customer (LDP) stream.

-**This guide explains how to forward clusters logs to your own LDP stream.**
+**This guide explains how to forward services logs to your own LDP stream.**

 ## Requirements